 6. Silver Gate Entrance to Yellowstone

-Silver Gate is at the border of Yellowstone National Park, and a dead giveaway that you’re heading in the right direction.
-The gate is surrounded by the Beartooth Mountain peaks, which are beautifully covered in alpine trees.
+Silver Gate is at the border of Yellowstone National Park and a dead giveaway that you’re heading in the right direction.
+The gate is surrounded by the Beartooth Mountain peaks, beautifully covered in alpine trees.

 The charming small town offers a good break from the drive, with outdoor recreational activities and scenic beauty.
-In the winter, visitors can partake in winter sports, while the summer offers incredible trout streams and mountain trails.
+Visitors can partake in winter sports in the winter, while the summer offers incredible trout streams and mountain trails.